LakshyaMalhotra/Salary-prediction-based-on-job-descriptions/README.md

 >
 > We nevertheless kept these features for the training as well as validation since we don't know how well the model performed on the test set.

+### Selecting the best model
+It is clear from the above table that LightGBM out-performed all the other models, both in terms of the performance as well as the running time.
+We will use it as our "production" model.